janwilmake/uit/GETTING-STARTED.md

 # Running a new plugin directly from the hosted interface

 This isn't possible yet, but I'm working hard to realize this.
 Ideally you'd configure the `dev` plugin from the interface with a endpoint URL that is submitted as a shared cookie.
 This URL must be a remote URL that follows the FormData to FormData spec or is in API format.
 When visiting the `dev` page (https://uithub.com/[owner]/[repo]/dev/[branch]/...) the plugin provided would become accessible.

+🤔 Instead of having to develop `uithub.murl` immediately, it might be faster to build this out quickly and discourage local development altogether.
+However, having uithub.murl is gonna be great!